Red Grooms: Early work

-Today Grooms is recognized as a pioneer of site-specific sculpture and installation art.
+Today, Grooms is recognized as a pioneer of site-specific sculpture and installation art.
 City of Chicago (1967), a room-sized, walk-through "sculpto-pictorama," features sky-scraper-proportioned sculptures of Mayor Daley and Hugh Hefner "joined by such historical figures as Abraham Lincoln, Al Capone, and fan-dancer Sally Rand, accompanied by a sound track featuring gunfire and burlesque music.
 Grooms's genius for rendering the intricacies of architectural ornament is vividly apparent in several three-dimensional vistas of Chicago's famous buildings.
 Evident here and in the numerous other cityscapes Grooms has created is his extraordinary ability to capture a sense of place with a great sensitivity to detail."

 Another sculpto-pictorama, Ruckus Manhattan (1975) exemplifies the mixed-media installations that would become his signature craft.
 These vibrant three-dimensional constructions melded painting and sculpture, to create immersive works of art that invited interaction from the viewer.
 The pieces were often populated with colorful, cartoon-like characters, from varied walks of life.
+The work was exhibited at 88 Pine Street from 1975 to 1977 and "launched Grooms to stardom".

 His satirical environmental installation The Discount Store was shown at VCU's Anderson Gallery in 1979.
 One of his biggest themes is the use of painting people, often using other artists or their styles to show his appreciation for their works.